- Location: Province of Cí¡diz in southern Spain

 - Nearest Airport: Jerez Airport

 Arcos de la Frontera is an outstanding Andalucian white village and is impressively sitting on top of a very steep, sheer cliff.
 The town is picturesque and beautiful with Arabic influence.
-At the bottom of the cliff you will find the Guadalete River, which flows along the olive and orange groves.
-The picturesque but frequently startlingly narrow streets of the town whose history goes back to Neolithic settlements is a must visit for very tourist.
+At the bottom of the cliff, you will find the Guadalete River, which flows along with the olive and orange groves.
+The picturesque but frequently startlingly narrow streets of the town whose history goes back to Neolithic settlements is a must-visit for every tourist.

-The first impression that you get of this mesmerizing town is a row of whitewashed houses sprinkled with imposing monuments which rise towards an impressive rose tinted gorge.
+The first impression that you get off this mesmerizing town is a row of whitewashed houses sprinkled with imposing monuments that rise towards an impressive rose-tinted gorge.

 History of Arcos de la Frontera